-The regulatory regime for the tourism sector in Jamaica has evolved over the years and a fully developed system of laws, and regulations are in place to govern and guide tourism development.
+The regulatory framework for the tourism sector in Jamaica has evolved over the years and a fully developed system of laws, and regulations, of which the Tourist Board Act and Regulations form the principal part, are in place to govern and guide tourism development.
 Implementation of the community tourism policy will not require any changes to the current legislative framework for tourism or community involvement in tourism.
-The laws, regulations which guide the establishment of tourism enterprises are not conflicting but the sheer variety and scope of them makes it difficult for communities and CTEs to navigate the system.
+The laws and regulations which guide the establishment of tourism enterprises are not conflicting but the sheer variety and scope of them makes it difficult for communities and CTEs to ably navigate..